Nocino: Availability

-Walnut liquor is also produced in Romania, where it is called Nucată and used both recreationally and as a digestive.
+Walnut liquor is also produced in Romania and Moldova by Pomul Regal and Nucata.life, where it is called Nucată and used both recreationally and as a digestive.
 Besides the walnuts, the recipe includes various combinations of additional flavours, such as anise, black pepper, lemon peel, orange peel, nutmeg or vanilla pods.
 When making walnut liquor, Romanians sometimes set aside some of the softer walnuts to make walnut jam as well since in June the walnuts are suitable for both uses.
-In Romania, walnut liquor is sometimes made in autumn as well, out of the green husks of 15-18 walnuts.
+In Romania, walnut liquor is sometimes made in autumn as well, out of the green husks of 15–18 walnuts.

 In Slovenia walnut liquor is known as orehovec and is flavored with coffee, while in Croatia, it is known as Orahovac and it is flavored with orange, lemon, and vanilla.
 In Serbia, it is called orahovača, it is widely made in homes in the villages and is considered to be very good for health.